COVID-19: Questions & Answers About Vaccines

 Q. Are COVID-19 vaccines safe for kids?

 A. So far, all studies done in kids show that COVID-19 vaccines are very safe.
 A vaccine goes through intensive testing before people can get it.
-Over 1 million US kids are fully vaccinated already, with no serious safety concerns identified.
+Millions of U.S. kids are fully vaccinated already, with no serious safety concerns identified.

 Q. What side effects can COVID-19 vaccines cause?